 MUKTA, A WOMAN LIBERATED

-Mukta is a fresh take on the Indian Classical dance form of Kathak, finding the balance between tradition and modernity through choreography and music.
+MUKTA is a fresh take on the Indian Classical dance form of Kathak, finding the balance between tradition and modernity through choreography and music.

 Form: Indian Classical and Contemporary Kathak Dance

-Length of production: 60-70 minutes (recorded music)
+Length of production: 60 minutes (recorded music)

-Premiere: Fall 2019
+Timeline: Fall 2019 onwards

-Looking for: Development opportunities, commissioning and presenting partners
+Actively seeking: Developmental residencies and opportunities, commissioning and presenting partners

-Community Outreach/Social Goals: The Mukta Collective
+The Mukta Collective

-International Human Rights Arts Festival, NYC November 2018
+Work-in-progress video from International Human Rights Arts Festival, NYC November 2018